Lagrangian skeleta of very affine complete intersections: Tropical geometry

+\begin{remark} Note that Propositions \ref{proposition:int-strata1} and \ref{proposition:int-strata2} extend to the setting of toric stacks $\mX_{\check{\Sigma}}$ when $\check{\Sigma}$ is simplicial, with the understanding that the closure $\overline{Z}$ has to be viewed as a stack rather than a variety (by working in affine charts and passing to quotients by finite groups, as we do in Corollary \ref{corollary:smooth-cpctification}).
+The condition of $\sigma$ being smooth in Proposition \ref{proposition:int-strata2} can also be relaxed to $\sigma$ being simplicial in that setting. \end{remark}

-One small issue is that the polytope $P$ can fail to be simple, which means that $X_P$ might not be an orbifold, so we can not use the canonical compactification to demonstrate the existence of smooth toric compactifications.
-Recall (following \cite{Batyrev94}) that the \emph{MPCP condition} holds if $X_P$ admits a maximal projective crepant projective resolution $X_{\check{\Sigma}} \rightarrow X_P$, which corresponds to a refinement $\check{\Sigma} \rightarrow \check{\Sigma}_0$ of $\check{\Sigma}_0$ into a simplicial projective fan.
-The following definition is also a direct generalisation of Batyrev's original definition for hypersurfaces:
+We now turn our attention back to canonical compactifications: note that the polytope $P$ can fail to be simple, which means that $X_P$ might not be an orbifold, so we can not directly use the canonical compactification to demonstrate the existence of orbifold smooth toric compactifications.
+However, we can always find a refinement of the normal fan $\check{\Sigma}\rightarrow \check{\Sigma}_0$ to a simplicial fan with $\check{\Sigma}(1)=\check{\Sigma}_0(1)$ by \cite[Proposition 11.1.7]{CLS}, which gives us a partial resolution $X_{\check{\Sigma}} \rightarrow X_{\check{\Sigma}_0}$ with $X_{\check{\Sigma}}$ an orbifold, and hence $\mX_{\check{\Sigma}}$ is a smooth Deligne--Mumford stack.
+One can immediately obtain a generalisation of Lemma \ref{lemma:sm_nontailored_ci} to compactifications inside such stacks $\mX_{\check{\Sigma}}$: